brimdata/zui/docs/Migration-of-Spaces.md

    ![Migration complete](media/Migration-Complete.png)

-5. During migration, if you click the vertical `...` in the progress indicator and select **Cancel**, the new Pool configuration for the Space that was currently being migrated will be removed by the app.
+5. During migration, if you click the vertical `...` in the progress indicator and select **Cancel**, the new pool configuration for the Space that was currently being migrated will be removed by the app.
 If the Space being migrated was large, this cleanup may take several seconds to complete, and Brim should be kept open until the following notification appears: